buildingSMART/IFC4.3.x-development/docs/properties/s/SoundFrequency.md

 SoundFrequency
 ==============

-List of nominal sound frequencies, correlated to the SoundPressure time series values (IfcTimeSeries.ListValues)
+List of nominal sound frequencies, correlated to the SoundPressure time series values (IfcTimeSeries.ListValues).